DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/ex-motor-shield-8874.rst

 ==========

 Click :doc:`here </ex-commandstation/get-started/wifi-setup>` to learn how to connect the WiFi shield to your |EX-CS|, or *alternatively* connect a controller like |JMRI| or our |EX-WT| by using the serial cable to connect between your computer and the |EX-CS| as outlined in the :ref:`ex-installer/installing:1. getting ready` section of the |EX-I| page.
 Note that when configuring the EX-CommandStation you will want to select `EX8874_SHIELD` as the motor board during configuration.

+For more detailed and technical information, follow the link to the `EX-MotorShield8874 on Github <https://dcc-ex.com/reference/hardware/motorboards/ex-motor-shield-8874.html#dcc-ex-ex-motorshield8874-reva>`_ It also includes the schematic and the KiCad project files.